contao/docs-archive/api/hooks/createDefinition.md

 # createDefinition

 The `createDefinition` hook is triggered when a format definition of a style sheet is imported.
 It passes the key and value, the original format definition and the data array as arguments and expects an array or false as return value.

-It is available from version 2.9.4.
+> **Tag** Available from version 2.9.4.

 ## Example

 ```php
 <?php